 Bundle localExtras = new VungleExtrasBuilder(null) .setAdOrientation(AdConfig.LANDSCAPE) .setStartMuted(true) .setUserId("vungle-test-user") .setOrdinalViewCount(77777) .build();

-For rewarded ads, you will pass
+For rewarded ads, pass

 VungleInterstitial.class for interstitial ads.

 Starting with Vungle SDK v6.4.11, you can prevent the SDK from requesting ads or even initializing if the storage of your Android phone falls below a predefined threshold.
 If this happens, you will get an error similar to the following: